francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/003-Getting_Started.rst

 | |image0|

+|

+.. cssclass:: h2

+Creating and Running a Quantum Circuit

+To create a quantum circuit, you will need to add **quantum gates** to your score.
 Quantum gates are represented by square boxes; they play a frequency for different durations, amplitudes, and phases.
 These are called single-qubit gates.
 To apply a gate to a qubit, simply drag the gate box